atz3n/gitea-installation-scripts/README.md

 ## Limitation

 The installation and update scripts created by `install-gitea.sh` are currently only tested on a x64 machine with Ubuntu 16.04 and SQLite.

-The backup scripts created by `install-backup-scripts.sh` are tested on Raspberry Pi 1 Model B+ with Raspbian stretch.
+The backup scripts created by `install-backup-scripts.sh` are tested on an Raspberry Pi 1 Model B+ with Raspbian stretch.

 ## Server Installation